SySS-Research/netns.sh/readme.md

 ```

 Firstly, it is to note that running `netns.sh` requires root privileges for
 all operations.
-Obtaining them via sudo is recommended as this allows dropping
+Obtaining them via sudo or pkexec is recommended as this allows
-privileges to the invoking user without further configuration.
+dropping privileges to the invoking user without further configuration.

 Setup
 -----